 The Pre-feasibility study results (discussed below) highlighted the economic strength of Phase 1 (Esperança South) in the two-phased development approach at Castelo de Sonhos ("CDS").
-Based on successful and continuous resource growth over the last five years and on exploration advancements in partnership with Goldspot Discovery via their machine learning process, management is confident that further exploration drill programs have the potential to expand higher grade resources.
-These resources may extend Phase 1 production, therefore displacing Phase 2 production to later years in the Project's mine plan.
-Permitting activities will continue to advance the project to production and it is probable the Company will undertake additional drilling in 2022.
+Based on successful and continuous resource growth over the last five years and also with exploration advancements, management is confident that further exploration drill programs have the potential to expand higher grade resources.
+These resources may extend Phase 1 production, therefore displacing Phase 2 production to later years in the CDS mine plan.
+Permitting activities will continue to advance the CDS project to production and it is probable the Company will undertake additional drilling in 2022.
 Both exploration and permitting activities can be conducted in parallel to enhance project advancement.